Graphical criteria for the identification of marginal causal effects in continuous-time survival and event-history analyses: Proof of Theorem

 In Step 1 we argued that causal validity for the intervention that randomises censoring is retained when ignoring $\mathcal U$.
-The likelihood ratio associated with this intervention is
+The likelihood-ratio associated with this intervention is

 Moreover, in Step 2 we argued that causal validity for the intervention on the treatment process is retained when ignoring $\mathcal U$.
-This imposes the intensity $\tilde \lambda^x$ for the counting process $N^x$, and the likelihood ratio associated with this intervention is \\
+This imposes the intensity $\tilde \lambda^x$ for the counting process $N^x$, and the likelihood-ratio associated with this intervention is \\

 Together, this implies that re-weighting $P$ leads to $\tilde P$, ignoring $\mathcal U$, using the following weights:

 where $W_t$ is defined as in (\ref{cx.weights}).
 The process $W_t$ is not observable after censoring.
 However, by the optional stopping theorem we have that